Trencher (machine): Micro trencher

-A micro trencher is a "small rockwheel" specially designed for work in urban area.
+A micro trencher is a "small rockwheel" specially designed for work in urban areas.
 It is fitted with a cutting wheel that cuts a microtrench with smaller dimensions than can be achieved with conventional trench digging equipment.

 Microtrench widths range from about 30 to 130 mm with a depth of 500 mm or less.
 These machines are sometimes radio-controlled.

 With a micro trencher, the structure of the road is maintained and there is no associated damage to the road.
 Owing to the reduced trench size, the volume of waste material excavated is also reduced.
 Micro trenchers are used to minimize traffic or pedestrian disturbance during network laying.
-They may also be used to install FTTx connections.
+For this reason they are often used to install lines such as fiber optic cables in public spaces.
 A micro trencher can work on sidewalks or in narrow streets of cities, and can cut harder ground than a chain trencher, including cutting through solid stone.
 They are also used to cut pavement for road maintenance and to gain access to utilities under roads.